Cambria County Jail: Television

 The Cambria County Jail was featured as a haunted location on the season 3 episode of Paranormal Lockdown, titled "Old Cambria Jail", which aired on Destination America in 2018.
-Paranormal investigators Nick Groff and Katrina Weidman spent 72-hours locked down in the jail to investigate the legend Michael "Mickey" Smith, an inmate who mysteriously disappeared from a locked cell on the night of his execution in 1884.
+Paranormal investigators Nick Groff and Katrina Weidman spent 72-hours locked down in the jail to investigate the legend Michael "Mickey" Smith, an inmate who mysteriously disappeared from a locked cell shortly before his execution in 1884.

 The Travel Channel's television show Destination Fear filmed at the location for the fifth episode of their second season in 2020.

 Books

 A book titled The Black Gate by David Regala Jr. covers a lot of information that was discussed in the episode of The Cambria County Jail.
 The book covers many hauntings, and even paranormal activity.